I.M. Pei’s legacy stretched from the West to the East

 Pei was highly influential in helping Chinese architects and landscapers imagine how Chinese architecture could be modernized while retaining its traditional elements.

 "He was so modest and unassuming," Tan said in an interview Friday at her Beijing office.
-"Even though he was Chinese American, he loved China and traditional Chinese culture."
+"Even though he was Chinese American, he loved China and traditional Chinese culture.
+In our architectural and cultural worlds at the time, he was a pioneer."

-His works in Asia include the Fragrant Hill, or "Xiangshan" in Chinese, a museum in the southeastern Chinese city of Suzhou and the striking steel and glass Bank of China skyscraper in Hong Kong.

-The Suzhou Museum thanked Pei in a social media post for inspiring everyone at the museum, which it called a most precious gift to the city's residents.
+While the Fragrant Hill, or "Xiangshan," hotel is widely considered one of Pei's less successful works, he adapted the same concepts to the much-loved Suzhou Museum, situated in his family's southeastern ancestral home.

+The museum blends features of Suzhou's famed classical gardens and white stucco dwellings with a modern facade of steel and glass.
+He endearingly called it his "young daughter."

+Pei "has made important contributions to the mutual understanding between the Chinese and American people and the exchange of eastern and western cultures for a long time," a spokesman for China's foreign ministry said Friday.

-Pei, who as a schoolboy in Shanghai was inspired by its building boom in the 1930s, studied architecture at the Massachusetts Institute of Technology and Harvard University.
+Inspired by the 1930s building boom as a schoolboy in Shanghai, Pei studied architecture at the Massachusetts Institute of Technology and Harvard University.
 He advanced from his early work of designing office buildings, low-income housing and mixed-used complexes to a worldwide collection of museums, municipal buildings and hotels.

+He established his own architectural firm in 1955, a year after he became a U.S. citizen.
+He remained based in New York City.
+Among the firm's accomplishments are the Jacob Javits Convention Center in New York City and the United States Holocaust Memorial Museum in Washington.

 His big break was in 1964, when he was chosen over many prestigious architects, such as Louis Kahn and Ludwig Mies van der Rohe, to design the John F. Kennedy Memorial Library in Boston.